vedantthapa/machine-learning-projs/sentiment_analysis/README.md

-# Project: Sentiment Analysis on Twitter data.
+# Project: Analysis and prediction sentiments on SXSW festival.

 # Overview
 WittyWicky Inc. is a consulting firm that designs brand strategy for a lot of product startups.
 Their modus operandi is to gain the pulse of competing products and the associated sentiment from social media.
 Social media has profound impact in capturing the potential customers and thus there are a lot of consulting firms that operate in the digital strategy space.
 Whether it is to design a marketing campaign or look at the effect of marketing campaigns on user engagement or sentiment, it is a very valuable tool.